snormore/kube-node-dns/README.md

+⚠️ Use at your own risk, this has not been tested very well yet.

 Kubernetes cluster nodes do not use `kube-dns` by default, and so won't resolve in-cluster service DNS names at the host-level.
 This repo provides a `DaemonSet` that updates `/etc/resolv.conf` on all of the hosts to use `kube-dns`.

 ## Deploy